yzdxs/learn-anything/readme.md

 - [interesting websites](http://nikitavoloboev.xyz/knowledge-map/research/websites/)
 - and [more](https://my.mindnode.com/YyJtZap3S6BLzLq8FvBqcDM1fpzom5JfeXripa9w#0.3,-513.6,2)

 All together there is currently [~ 3000 mind maps](http://i.imgur.com/Mb0tpVw.png).
-For easier discovery I plan to create a [search engine for them](https://github.com/nikitavoloboev/knowledge-map-search-engine).
-You can already install [my alfred workflow](https://github.com/nikitavoloboev/alfred-knowledge-map) that allows you to search through these mind maps at [insane speeds](http://quick.as/b1gwsneao).
+Aside from a pretty amazing [search engine for them](https://github.com/nikitavoloboev/knowledge-map-search-engine), there is also [an alfred workflow](https://github.com/nikitavoloboev/alfred-knowledge-map) that allows you to search through these mind maps at [insane speeds](http://quick.as/b1gwsneao).

 As I learn more and more topics, I also make [flash cards](https://github.com/nikitavoloboev/research/tree/master/anki) that I use to consolidate this knowledge.